xingdi1990/olmocr/README.md

 pip install "sglang[all]" --find-links https://flashinfer.ai/whl/cu124/torch2.4/flashinfer/
 ```

+## BETA TESTER NOTE:
+If you are a beta tester, you will need to login using the hugging-face CLI
+to make sure you have access to https://huggingface.co/allenai/olmocr-preview

+`huggingface-cli login`

 ### Local Usage Example

 The easiest way to try out olmOCR on one or two PDFs is to check out the [web demo](https://olmocr.allen.ai/).